nvcnvn/NChat/README.md

 Contribute
 =====
-Everyone is welcome to contribute and develope or fork this repo.
+Everyone are welcome to contribute and develope or fork this repo.